MCERQUA/josh-domain-management/Domain-Database-Docs/checklists/insurance-domains.md

 - ⏳ **ufcinsurance.com** - Insurance for UFC related businesses
 - ⏳ **unmannedaircraftsystemsinsurance.com** - Drone insurance specialty
 - ⏳ **vacationliabilityinsurance.com** - Liability insurance for vacation rentals
-- ⏳ **virtualinsuranceagent.io** - Virtual agent concept
+- ✅ **virtualinsuranceagent.io** - Virtual agent concept (Redirects to contractorschoiceagency.com)
 - ⏳ **virtualinsurancebroker.io** - Virtual broker concept
 - ⏳ **workhorseinsurance.com** - Insurance for work vehicles
 - ⏳ **wrapinstallerinsurance.com** - Insurance for vehicle wrap installers

 ## Progress Tracking
 - Total Insurance Domains: ~120 (listed above)
-- Completed: 0
+- Completed: 3
 - In Progress: 1
+- Issues Found: 1
-- Remaining: ~119
+- Remaining: ~115

+## Key Findings So Far
+1. We've discovered that contractorschoiceagency.com appears to be the primary business domain, not thecontractorschoiceagency.com as listed in the CSV.
+2. There's a network of insurance domains that redirect to either contractorschoiceagency.com or to specialized microsites.
+3. The business owner is Joshua Cotner, based in Phoenix, AZ, operating since 2014.
+4. The coatingsinsurance.com site appears to be part of a network that includes sprayfoaminsurance.com, with significant cross-linking.
+5. The domain barndominiuminsuance.com has a potential typo in the name and is not resolving.

 *Note: This is not a complete list of all 245 insurance domains mentioned in the analysis document.
 We've included the most significant ones based on available documentation.
 The list will be expanded as more domains are identified.*